Connect Amazon S3 Bucket

 • The asset must have no EXIF orientation tag, or the image must have an EXIF orientation of 1 (i.e., it is already in the upright position)

-• Any MP4 files are supported, but with the following two restrictions:
+• Any MP4 files are supported, but with the following restrictions:

 These restrictions ensure that the videos can play in all supported browsers in the annotator.
 Typical MP4 files should be able to meet these requirements.